 If everything went well, Mr. Hunter planned to have between ten and fifteen students give their five-minute presentations on Friday.
 The difference in count was to accommodate the typical teen inability to stick to a schedule by promptly starting and ending their presentations, and for students to be ready when called upon.
 He decided to start with students in the order that they turned in their projects.
 That meant Leshawn would be number one, Jason would be number six, and Marcus number seven.
 Jason had been concerned that he would be number one or two, which would have been difficult, maybe even nerve-wracking.
 He had smiled when he heard he would be number six.
 That meant he could watch others and get ideas about how to describe his project and poster.
 Also, not being later on the list meant that he would be able to get it over with this Friday instead of worrying about it over spring break.

-When a student stepped up to give their presentation, Mr. Hunter put each of the posters in a clear plastic jacket and passed it around and plugged in their jump drive and used Photoshop to display the files that each student used to create their poster.
+When a student stepped up to give their presentation, Mr. Hunter put each of the posters in a clear plastic jacket and passed it around.
+Then the student plugged in their jump drive and used Photoshop to display the files that each student used to create their poster.
 He used the school digital projector and the large screen at the front of the classroom.
 That is what the students used to illustrate their presentation and show how they used Photoshop or whatever other similar software.

 Leshawn gave the first presentation.
 He explained that his Black Power poster shows the history of Black football players at Hillcrest High, going back to when the school first opened in nineteen ninety through the current year.
 He took the pictures of the players who were on the teams from the past few years and were still at school.
 With Mr. Hunter’s approval he used images from the school newspaper’s gallery to show Black players from earlier years.
 He didn’t have photo editing software, and he decided on Paint Shop Pro because BuyMart had a special rebate offer and he ended up paying only the sales tax on the pre-rebate price, about ten dollars total.
 He said Paint Shop Pro supports layers, a feature he needed for his project.
 He adjusted transparency of the layers so they overlaid each other in a way that let ghostlike images of the players from prior years barely show through the players from more current years.
 Like everyone who would give their presentations, he got a big round of applause when he finished.

 The next four students showed their posters.
 The first three of them were shots of downtown buildings.
-Jason took a deep breath after he’d seen them, glad that he changed his mind, thanks to his conversation with the security guard, and changed from a poster of downtown buildings.
-The fourth poster was elementary school kids playing games, and while the kids were cute Jason thought that the layout could have been less boring.
+Jason took a deep breath after he’d seen them, glad that he changed his mind, thanks to his conversation with the security guard, and changed from a poster of downtown buildings to head shots.
+The next poster was elementary school kids playing games, and while the kids were cute Jason thought that the layout could have been less boring.

 Mr. Hunter called Jason’s name.
 He talked about the number of images he took, the guard at the parking structure, Ron’s suggestions for positioning his images, and how he placed the image of the sculpture in the library on top of the headshots, how he used Photoshop and ended up with over six hundred layers in his file.
 There were a lot of questions from the other students when he finished, and Mr. Hunter allowed them to run on for a few minutes, so Jason’s presentation ran about twice as long as the others.